dansl/MacOS-Apps/README.md

   ```
   As soon as you hit Return, your Mac will speak the words you typed.

-- Rebuild Spotlight - Spotlight is OS X’s search tool and one which is incredibly useful.
+- Rebuild Spotlight - Spotlight is MacOS’s search tool and one which is incredibly useful.
 Occasionally, however, it can become corrupt or stop working properly.
 The solution is to rebuild it.
 Guess what?
 Yes, theres a Terminal command for that too.
 Use:
   ```
   sudo mdutil -E /Volumes/DriveName
   ```